INTERNSG’s Internships, Traineeships, Externships, Part Time, Graduate Jobs

 - an individual looking for a non-permanent employment

-There are many benefits to taking up an internship:
+There are many benefits to taking up an internship, traineeship or part time job:

 - Learn more about the corporate world and obtain tangible work skills and knowledge;